Antoni Gaudí: Death and legacy

 While on his way to confession on 7 June 1926, Gaudí was hit by a tram on the Gran Via de les Corts Catalanes in Barcelona.
-Because he had stopped worrying about his appearance and health, he was poorly dressed and appeared quite gaunt, supposedly leading people to think he was homeless and ignore the injured man.
+Because he had stopped worrying about his appearance and health, he was poorly dressed and appeared quite gaunt, supposedly leading people to think he was homeless and ignore him.
 He had no identification on him and was unconscious.
-After eventually being taken to a hospital, he reportedly only received basic care until the Chaplain of the Sagrada Familia discovered him.
+A civil guard ordered a taxi to take him to the Hospital de Sant Pau, where he was diagnosed with several broken ribs, bruises on the right leg and severe internal bleeding.
+After the Chaplain of the Sagrada Família identified him, several people visited him.
 He died of his wounds on 10 June.

-He is buried in Sagrada Familia.
+He is buried in Sagrada Família.
 After his death, Gaudí's works suffered a period of neglect and were largely unpopular among international critics, who regarded them as baroque and excessively imaginative.
 In his homeland he was equally disdained by Noucentisme, the new movement which replaced Modernisme.
 In 1936, during the Spanish Civil War, Gaudí's workshop in the Sagrada Família was ransacked, and a great number of his documents, plans and scale models were destroyed.

 Gaudí's reputation was beginning to recover by the 1950s, when his work was championed by Salvador Dalí and architect Josep Lluís Sert.
 In 1952, the centenary year of the architect's birth, the Asociación de Amigos de Gaudí (Friends of Gaudí Association) was founded with the aim of disseminating and conserving his legacy.
 Four years later, a retrospective was organised at the Saló del Tinell in Barcelona, and the Gaudí Chair at the Polytechnic University of Catalonia was created with the purpose of deepening the study and conservation of his works.
 These events were followed in 1957 by Gaudí's first international exhibition, held at the Museum of Modern Art in New York City.
 In 1976, on the 50th anniversary of his death, the Spanish Ministry of Foreign Affairs organised an exhibition about Gaudí and his works that toured the globe.